Is it safe to visit North Korea?

 Here is a brief rundown of these tourists and the incidents as reported that led to their detainment:

-Merrill Newman (American) – Arrested in 2013 after allegedly asking his North Korean guides to get him in touch with surviving members of an anti-communist guerrilla unit he advised during the Korean War that were responsible for spying and sabotaging North Koreans behind enemy lines.
+Merrill Newman (American) – Arrested in 2013 after allegedly asking his North Korean guides to get him in touch with surviving members of an anti-communist guerrilla unit he advised during the Korean War that was responsible for spying and sabotaging North Koreans behind enemy lines.

 John Short (Australian) – Arrested in 2014 after reportedly leaving Korean-language bible pamphlets at a Buddhist temple in Pyongyang hoping them to be found by a North Korean.